Introduction / History

 The Khatri are a trading and business caste, which originated in Punjab.
 Their name comes from the Sanskrit word "Kshatriya" which is the second of the four castes of Hinduism.
 In the early 19th century, they almost had a monopoly on trade in Punjab and Afghanistan.
 During the British times, they were the chief civil administrators.

 Traditionally, they specialized in trading in cloth but now have expanded to spectacles, flour grinding mills, grain shops and work as painters and tailors.
 Many members belong to the middle class and have entered teaching and civil service professions.
-They are found largely in Punjab of India and Pakistan but little known outside Punjab.
+They are found largely in Punjab of India and Pakistan, but they are little known outside Punjab.
 They are one of the most advanced and progressive communities in India and value education.
 They will only eat food cooked by Brahmins or caste members.

-Saraswat Brahmans and Khatris still eat together giving credence to this story.
+Saraswat Brahmins and Khatris still eat together giving credence to this story.
 Another more recent legend, has Khatris serving as soldiers in the Dakshin wars over a thousand years ago.
 Many died in the war and out of pity the council of the most respected Khatri in Delhi proposed widow remarriage.
 The clan headmen Lallu and Jaghdar opposed the concept and the council dissolved without a decision.
-The Emperor dismissed Khatri soldiers from military service and asked them to take up being Dalals (brokers).
+The emperor dismissed Khatri soldiers from military service and asked them to take up being Dalals (brokers).
 They proved to be excellent soldiers and governors of many states.

 Divorce is traditionally not allowed, but due to modernization, divorce is allowed under extreme maladjustment.
 Both nuclear and extended family types are found.
 The elders command respect and authority while the younger members receive love and affection from elders.
-Their women have a reputation for outstanding beauty.
-Women generally wear sarees or salwar-khameez in the north.
-They are both vegetarian and non-vegetarian.
-Only men drink alcohol and smoke.
+Khatri women have a reputation for outstanding beauty.
+Women in the north generally wear salwar-khameez.